wp-plugins/displet-pop/readme.txt

 === Displet Pop ===
 Contributors: displetdev
-Tags: pop-up, light window, pop up, delay, email, form Requires at least: 2.0.2
+Tags: pop-up, light window, pop up, popup, delay, email, form, contact form, gravity forms, gravity, gravityforms, real estate
+Requires at least: 2.0.2

 Displet Pop shows a pop-up window 30 seconds after the page loads, prompting visitors to complete a contact form or other action.
 Uses a week long cookie to avoid over-pestering.

 == Description ==

-Displet Pop shows a pop-up window 30 seconds after the page loads, prompting visitors to complete a contact form or other action.
+Displet Pop shows a pop-up window on a specified page load after a specified time elapses, prompting visitors to complete a contact form or other action.
 Uses a week long cookie to avoid over-pestering.
+Integrates with Gravity Forms and other form builders.

 == Installation ==